-While there are plenty of resorts to choose from in Dubai, the landmark Egyptian-styled Raffles near Old Dubai is a standout mere steps from the amazing souks (markets) of the city.
+While there are plenty of resorts to choose from in Dubai, the landmark Egyptian-styled Raffles near Old Dubai is a standout mere steps from the city's amazing souks (markets).
 The expansive hotel offers more than 250 rooms, fantastic restaurants and bars, a relaxing spa and international couture shopping.

 9. Marrakesh, Morocco

 The 12th-century Moroccan city of Marrakesh — also known as the "Red City" due to its buildings of sandstone — is a juxtaposition of sights and sounds.
 Traverse cobbled and narrow alleys housing outdoor markets, then encounter majestic palaces and mosques.

 Many of the city's historic sights can be found in its walled medina, where snake charmers, acrobats and dancers entertain the masses, and souks sell exotic goods.

 Make sure also to stroll the massive gardens of Majorelle, created under the direction of fashion designer Yves St Laurent.